burgerindividual/StructureFinder/README.md

 # StructureFinder
 StructureFinder is a program that is built to find structures from a seed in Minecraft and list their coordinates.

-It relies on the [Amidst library](https://github.com/toolbox4minecraft/amidst) to do most of the work.
+It relies on [Amidst](https://github.com/toolbox4minecraft/amidst) used as a library do most of the work.

 ## [Releases](https://github.com/burgerguy/StructureFinder/releases/)